iainctduncan/papers/source/features_usage.rst

 calls to buffer-ref or buffer-set! is slower than necessary, as locking, unlocking, and notifying will happen on every loop interation.
-For these scenarios, s4m functions exist to copy blocks of samples between Scheme vectors (Scheme's basic array collection) and buffers, in which optional starting index points and sample counts are provided as arguments.
+For these scenarios, s4m functions exist to copy blocks of samples between Scheme vectors (Scheme's basic array type) and buffers, in which optional starting index points and sample counts are provided as arguments.
 At the C level, these lock, unlock, and notify only once, running direct low-level memory copies for all samples in between locking and unlocking.